Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Background

 \section{Background}

-In this section, we provide background on function-space variational inference (VI) in BNNs and discuss the fundamental issue of an infinite KL-divergence.
+In this section, we provide background on function-space variational inference in BNNs and discuss the fundamental issue of an infinite KL divergence.
 We then introduce the regularized KL divergence, which is the basis for our solution presented in Section~\ref{sec:methods}.